-All that the maze is composed of are – criticisms, rejections, premature conjectures, cultural conformities, lack of perspectives, creative apathy, confinement by language, and mere parochialism.
+All that the maze is composed of are — criticisms, rejections, premature conjectures, cultural conformities, lack of perspectives, creative apathy, confinement by language, and mere parochialism.
 It is a miracle that writing survives the strain of all these aspects to narrate the story it carries.
-It is amazing, how a piece of writing protects the story like a mother; embracing it with all the might, against all the scepticism of the world.
+It is amazing, how a piece of writing protects the story like a mother; embracing with the utmost care, against perpetual scepticism of the world.

 The constitution of creativity must be essentially robust to survive the acrimony.
 A world so conveniently comes together to vehemently push away the stories of human consciousness, love, triumph, and honest criticisms.
 While common consciousness holds a very cliched idea about creative honesty, it can sway any moment, according to the frivolous whims of social appropriation.

 It is shocking to see intellectualism is considered an elitist privilege and common sense a useless ideology.
 All through the ages, intellectualism has survived despite the volumes of words spent on protests and sincere effort to erode their existence.
-An exceptional philosophy is seen through shards of strewn perspectives will barely reflect the truth.
-There is a desire to shove intellectualism through a barrel to the deepest layers of this planet or, even better if they could be entirely erased.
+An exceptional philosophy is reflected through shards of strewn perspectives will barely reflect the truth.
+There is a desire to shove intellectualism through a barrel to the deepest layers of this planet, or even better if they could be entirely erased.

 Writing is not a rare craft anymore, but there still lingers that sense of scepticism about the scope it will provide.
 With an uncomfortable relationship with the language, it becomes difficult to innovate and express in a sincerely creative way.
 After all, the pen is eager, ink is willing to flow.
 Seek inspiration!